whalebone/wb-docs/en/local_resolver.rst

 .. image:: ./img/whitelist.gif
    :align: center

-.. warning:: After creating a blacklist or a whitelist, it should be assugned to the specific security policy, or else the changes will not take effect.
+.. warning:: After creating a blacklist or a whitelist, it should be assigned to the specific security policy, or else the changes will not take effect.

 .. note:: Changes will be applied to the resolvers in approx. 30 minutes.
 Saved configuration is used during preparation of the threat data package for the resolvers that download and apply those packages at regular intervals.